Point of attention: subsidiary could be a fixed establishment for VAT purposes

 How to determine the intervenience of a fixed establishment?

 The existence of a fixed establishment of a company may not be inferred by a supplier from the mere fact that that company has a subsidiary in another European country.
 Certain specific criteria must be met.

 - First of all, it must examine the nature and use of the service provided to the taxable person constituting the customer.

 - Next, where that examination does not enable the fixed establishment of that customer of the service to be identified, it is necessary to pay particular attention to whether the contract, the order form and the VAT identification number attributed by the Member State of the customer and communicated to him by the customer identify the fixed establishment as the customer of the service and whether the fixed establishment is the entity paying for the service.

 - Lastly, where the two abovementioned criteria do not enable the fixed establishment of the customer to be identified, the supplier may legitimately consider that the services have been supplied at the place where the customer has established his business.

 The supplier (nor the recipient) have to profoundly inquire into contractual relationships between the parent company and the subsidiary.
 However, in intercompany situations both the recipient and the supplier are often already aware of the relevant contractual obligations without performing an assessment upfront.

 Consult our specialists

 It is of great relevance to determine whether your organization or your client has a fixed establishment for VAT purposes and whether or not these abovementioned implications apply to your situation.
 In case the Tax Authorities start raising questions it is best to be prepared beforehand.
-Please keep an eye on our website or feel free to contact our VAT specialist Anne Kin by phoning +31 (0)13-5915125 or send Anne an e-mail.
+Please keep an eye on our website or contact Anne Kin, tax advisor, at telephone number +31135915125 or send Anne an e-mail.